eskapinakis/Quantum_Tic_Tac_Toe/README.md

 # Quantum_Tic_Tac_Toe
-Implementation of the quantum tic tac toe
+Implementation of the regular and quantum tic tac toe